 But while the clubbing scene is famous for good reason, there’s a lot more to the White Isle than Space, Pacha, Amnesia and hungover breakfasts the morning after before doing it all over again.

-In fact, considering the size of Ibiza, the island has an extraordinary amount to offer visitors, from breath-taking scenery for outdoor adventurers and world-class cuisine for foodies, to a rich and varied past for history buffs and secluded beaches and yoga retreats for those who just want to chill out, writes Elly Earls.
+In fact, considering the size of Ibiza, the island has an extraordinary amount to offer visitors, from breath-taking scenery for outdoor adventurers and world-class cuisine for foodies, to a rich and varied past for history buffs, and some of the best beaches in Spain for those who just want to chill out.

 San Antonio is best known for one raucous street of back-to-back bars serving up cheap booze until the wee hours, but venture beyond the West End and there’s a lot more to the town.